Debra Fine & The Fine Art of Small Talk

 It’s interesting that Sales will quickly follow up with leads immediately after a conference or trade show.
 With the same exuberance, you need to fire off a report of your key findings to those who need to know, and those you suspect should know.
 Don’t put it off: some of the most timely intelligence comes from trade show interviews.
 What I really like is that much of this is not published yet, and can be used to give your company’s marketing, sales and product teams a leg up.

-When you hear that a competitor is merging or acquiring another company, put the word out immediately at your company, especially to Sales, as they can reassure your customers that your good service will continue, and perhaps instill doubt about the merged competitor entity.
+When you hear that a competitor is merging or acquiring another company, put the word out immediately at your company, especially to sales people, as they can reassure your customers that your good service will continue, and perhaps instill doubt about the merged competitor entity.

 The point is those companies that take action more immediately are the winners these days.
 Those that ignore events or sit on valuable information lose.
 What has been your experience with real-time competitive intelligence?